A warning

 We saw this very clearly when in the mid '90s with the introduction of Java people started to use OOP and specifically inheritance everywhere.

-At that point some overly enthusiastic person noticed that both chairs, tables, cat, and dogs have leggs.
+At that point some overly enthusiastic person noticed that all 4 types: chairs, tables, cats, and dogs have legs.
 So they created a class call "LeggedThings" and made all 4 classes inherit from that.

 In the name of code-reuse and DRY they created a totally unmaintainable mess.